martinerny/martinerny/README.md

 # martinerny
+Hello!
-I'm Martin, a student passionate about [Your Interests].
+I'm Martin, a Data student living in Sweden.
 Welcome to my GitHub profile!

 ## About Me

 - 🌱 I'm currently learning about Networking & Programming.
 - 💼 I study at Polhemsskolan in Gävle.
-- 📫 You can reach me at martinen06@icloud.com.
+- 📫 You can reach me at martinen06@icloud.com

 ## My Projects